zq99/DataAccessLayerJDBC/README.md

 ## Custom Object Model

 The layer has it's own object model to model data it retrives from SQL Server.
-The layer converts the ResultSet data object from JDBC to the custom DataTable object.
+The layer converts the ResultSet data object from JDBC to a custom DataTable object.

 The purpose of this object model is get data from SQL Server without having to persist a connection with the database, while waiting for it to be used downstream in an application.